Zhennyn/Zhennyn/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

   - 💬 I am 19 years old, currently living in Brazil.
-I have basic language in English and have experience with SQL, Python, Java, CSS, and HTML.
+I have basic language in English and have experience with SQL, C#, Java, CSS, and HTML.

   - ⚡ I enjoy reading, whether it's a good book, manga, or comics, as well as watching movies and playing games!
 I believe that our personal interests contribute to a more refined perception of things and problem-solving. \o/
 </details>